-ICE Futures U.S., Inc. ("Exchange") Submission No. 22-230 ("Submission"), a self-certification of the amendments to the MSCI Contracts Designated Market Maker Program (the "Program") was simultaneously filed today with the Secretary of the Commission.
+ICE Futures U.S., Inc. ("Exchange") Submission No. 24-71 ("Submission"), a self-certification of the amendments to the MSCI Index Contract Designated Market Maker Program (the "Program") was simultaneously filed today with the Secretary of the Commission.
 As discussed more fully below, Appendix A to the Submission ("Appendix A") contains confidential and proprietary commercial and financial information of the Exchange which is exempt from disclosure pursuant to Section 552(b)(4) of the Freedom Of Information Act ("FOIA") and Commission Regulation 145.9(d).
 Copies of the Submission and Appendix A accompany this request.
 Pursuant to Commission Regulation 145.9(d)(1)(ii), the Exchange requests that Appendix A and its contents receive confidential treatment in perpetuity.
-IFUS further requests that the Commission notify the Exchange also requests that it be notified if the Commission intends to disclose Appendix A to Congress or to any other governmental agency or unit pursuant to Section 8 of the Commodity Exchange Act ("CEA").
+IFUS further requests that the Commission notify the Exchange upon receiving any FOIA request, or any other court order, subpoena or summons for Appendix A. The Exchange also requests that it be notified if the Commission intends to disclose Appendix A to Congress or to any other governmental agency or unit pursuant to Section 8 of the Commodity Exchange Act ("CEA").